tayganr/lakehouse/modules/module01c.md

 ## 3. Data flow (Source - dimCustomer)

-In this step, we will add a second source transformation that will reference the existing Customer dimesnion table (Delta Lake) in the curated layer of our data lake.
+In this step, we will add a second source transformation that will reference the existing Customer dimension table (Delta Lake) in the curated layer of our data lake.

 1. Within the data flow canvas, click **Add Source** and select **Add source**